See: the PmaDll

 Declaration of the DLL function in the C++ language

 This example demonstrates how the interface of the functions "factor" and "nibble" from examples 1 and 2 looks like in the C language.
-Variable of the double type is of 8B in length, variable of the char type 1B and variable of the short type 2B in length
+Variable of the double type is of 8B size, variable of the char type 1B and variable of the short type 2B size

 extern "C" double __declspec(dllexport) __cdecl factor(short n);